- Victorian Civil Construction Industry Alliance

 - LGIDA Technical Committee (Local Government)

-CCF represents the interest of members on a wide range of industry issues through representation and participation on a number of key Reference Groups and Standing Committees, where we actively engage with Government Departments and Agencies, including:
+CCF represents the interests of members on a wide range of industry issues through participation in key Reference Groups and Standing Committees, where we actively engage with Government Departments and Agencies including:

 1. Victorian Civil Construction Industry Alliance

-With a current membership of more than 20 Industry Groups and Associations, the Alliance continues to provide a vehicle which Government can engage with a broad cross-section of the civil construction sector in achieving the efficient delivery and maintenance of infrastructure.
+Consisting of more than 20 industry groups, the Alliance provides a vehicle for Government to engage with a broad cross-section of the civil construction sector.

 2. Victorian Skills Commissioner – Industry Advisory Group

-In 2016, the State Government launched its new Industry Engagement Framework that provides a structured way for industry, unions and employers to inform and engage with the training system in Victoria.
+This State Government initiative provides a structured way for industry, unions and employers to inform and engage with the VET training system in building the capacity and capability of the construction sectors to meet and deliver the critical infrastructure needs in Victoria .